Geological history of Earth

-The geological history of Earth follows the major geological events in Earth's past based on the geological time scale, a system of chronological measurement based on the study of the planet's rock layers (stratigraphy).
-Earth formed about 4.54 billion years ago by accretion from the solar nebula, a disk-shaped mass of dust and gas left over from the formation of the Sun, which also created the rest of the Solar System.
+The geological history of Earth follows the major geological events in Earth's past based on the geologic time scale, a system of chronological measurement based on the study of the planet's rock layers (stratigraphy).
+Earth formed approximately 4.54 billion years ago through accretion from the solar nebula, a disk-shaped mass of dust and gas remaining from the formation of the Sun, which also formed the rest of the Solar System.

-Initially, the Earth was molten due to extreme volcanism and frequent collisions with other bodies.
+Initially, Earth was molten due to extreme volcanism and frequent collisions with other bodies.
 Eventually, the outer layer of the planet cooled to form a solid crust when water began accumulating in the atmosphere.
-The Moon formed soon afterwards, possibly as a result of the impact of a planetoid with the Earth.
+The Moon formed soon afterwards, possibly as a result of the impact of a protoplanet with Earth.
 Outgassing and volcanic activity produced the primordial atmosphere.
-Condensing water vapor, augmented by ice delivered from comets, produced the oceans.
-However, in 2020, researchers reported that sufficient water to fill the oceans may have always been on the Earth since the beginning of the planet's formation.
+Condensing water vapor, augmented by ice delivered from asteroids, produced the oceans.
+However, in 2020, researchers reported that sufficient water to fill the oceans may have always been on Earth since the beginning of the planet's formation.